Frequently Asked Questions

 My window wells fill with water and flood my basement, will glass block windows stop this?

 While our windows are significantly more weather and waterproof than operable windows, we do not guarantee them to hold back standing water in a window well.
-In virtually every instance our windows slow down the water intrusion, but we make no guarantee to that effect.
-If your windows hold water, they aren’t draining properly and that should be addressed to resolve the problem.
+In virtually every instance our windows at least slow down the water intrusion, but we make no guarantee to that effect.
+If your window wells hold water, they are not draining properly and that should be addressed to resolve the problem.

 Where do I find a copy of your warrantee?